OpenDreamKit/OpenDreamKit.github.io/meetings/2018-06-20-EuropeanXFEL/ProgressReports/ParisSud.md

 The amendment is fully complete with the signature of the Commission.

+### 4th amendment

+A fourth amendment is required to allow the change of position of Mike Croucher to the University of Leeds.
+The principle of this amendment was accepted both by the Commission and the Steering Committee.
+Though practicalitites are not over with yet, the retroactive addition of the aprtner (and termination of USHEFFIELD) will start from 01/05/2018.

 --
 ## Work in progress

 ### OpenDreamKit and EOSC

+UPDATE BY NICOLAS???

 * Strategy: last November, N. Thiéry, B. Pilorget, and H. Fangohr participated to two events in Brussels dedicated to the the future